gurdeepkumar/portfolio/readme.md

 # portfolio
-Showcasing my projects, skills, and experience as a backend developer.
+Showcasing my projects, skills, and experience as a software developer.